Causes of Childhood Disorders

 Separation anxiety disorder is more common among younger children.
 These children suffer from an extreme fear of being separated from their parents or caregivers.

-Symptoms: Children with this disorder often complain about physical symptoms such as headaches and nausea when they think about being separated from their main support system.
+Children with separation anxiety disorder often complain about physical symptoms such as headaches and nausea when they think about being separated from their primary support system.
 They are also extremely clingy and prefer to avoid school if given the chance to.

 Social Anxiety Disorder